Daniel-TAN/Paperlist-for-Spatio-Temporal-Data-Mining/README.md

 ## context-aware
-* SERM: A Recurrent Model for Next Location Prediction in Semantic Trajectories,[CIKM],[2018]
+* SERM: A Recurrent Model for Next Location Prediction in Semantic Trajectories, CIKM,[2018]

 ## geo enhanced